barberislab/ChIP-exo_Fkh1_Fkh2/README.md

 # Reproduce our analysis offline and in the cloud

-Most of the analysis covered in the publication is reproducible using the jupyter notebooks of Python code in this repository through Binder or by downloading the files and using your local Python installation.
+Most of the analysis covered in the publication is reproducible using the Jupyter notebooks containing Python code in this repository through [Binder](https://mybinder.org).
+Alternatively, you can download the files and run them using your local Python and R installations.
 To start, click the "Binder" button above.
 From there navigate to the "Code" folder and you will be able to execute the various Jupyter notebooks.
 To reproduce the rest of the analysis simply use the .py and .r scripts in the "Code" and "Data" folders on your personal computer.